 California – The robot is designed to promote social, emotional and cognitive development among children.

-With learning themes ranging from empathy and respect, to eye contact and problem-solving, the child’s development progress is available for parents to monitor via an app and dashboard.
+Learning themes range from empathy and respect to eye contact and problem-solving, and the child’s development progress is available for parents to monitor via an app and dashboard.
 ‘Moxie is a game-changing technology that has the potential to transform the way that children build social, emotional and cognitive skills,’ says Wendell Brooks, president of Intel Capital, one of Embodied’s investors.